 What is Third-Hand Smoke?
 Is it Dangerous?

 For someone who is conditioned to recycle and reuse, throwing an item away may seem like an extreme measure, but you should consider what is making the smell.
 It’s called third-hand smoke.
-Smoke released in a room or car contains nicotine toxic chemicals like nicotine that clings to walls, clothing, upholstery and other surfaces (mayoclinic.org).
+Smoke released in a room or car contains toxic chemicals like nicotine that cling to and penetrate walls, clothing, upholstery and other surfaces (mayoclinic.org).
 Results of a study published in 2010 found that when this nicotine reacts with nitrous acid in the air, it forms carcinogens, which are compounds that can cause cancer. (health.clevelandclinic.org) It’s not clear how much damage third-hand smoke does to our bodies, but it can cause DNA breaks and is thought to be more dangerous to children.
 Clearing third-hand smoke is not as easy as wiping down and airing out the item, because the “off-gassing” may occur over years.

+Sadly, we often have clients who need help dealing with smoke clean-up.
 Here are some examples of how to clean smoke-contaminated items:

 To get the most effectiveness out of the ozone treatment, all surfaces in the room or car should be thoroughly cleaned first, then you can use an ozone generator like this one to finish the smoke removal in small spaces.
 The end of this video describes the safe use of the ozone generator in a car.